brod2240/ufid_reader/README.md

 * Hardware
    * Switched from Rasp Pi 2040 Microcontroller to Rasp Pi 4B Single-Board-Computer.
    * Solved issue of HID input to be read directly into Rasp Pi 4.
-   * Wrote client side socket program to read data, validate that it is 8 or 16 digits, sends request to server side socket, and recieves output from server.
+   * Wrote client side socket program to read data, validate that it is 8 or 16 digits, sends request to server side socket, and recieves output from server. <br /> <br />
 Main Work Completed (Pre-Alpha):
 * Tested barcode scanner.
 Received unique barcode number as output.
 * Tested MRD5 scanner.
 Received student ID from magnetic stripe and unique ISO from NFC card and mobile tap.